Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 Hagrid’s crying.
 He’s already grown an attachment to little Cuato.

-“Hagrid, will you stop crying like a bitch?”
+“Hagrid, will you stop crying like a little bitch?”

 “Yeah, seriously, Hagrid.
 It’s embarrassing.”

-Also, let’s pause to reflect what just happened in this scene – Harry’s parents are brutally murdered in front of him, and he survives because his mother’s love protects him.
-The dude who murders them is disembodied (this is never explained) and goes away, then Harry is taken by the most powerful wizard in the world to his aunt and uncle’s house to basically be treated like a piece of shit for the next eleven years, even though, on the other side of the magical world, he has a vault with millions of dollars in it just waiting for him and fame and glory for the rest of his life.
+Let’s pause to reflect what just happened in this scene – Harry’s parents are brutally murdered in front of him, and he survives because his mother’s love protects him.
+The dude who murders them is disembodied (this is never fully explained in the film) and goes away, then Harry is taken by the most powerful wizard in the world to his aunt and uncle’s house to basically be treated like a piece of shit for the next eleven years, even though, on the other side of the magical world, he has a vault with millions of dollars in it just waiting for him and fame and glory for the rest of his life.

 What a Dumble-douchebag.